 In this lecture Anthony discusses two masterful artists – William Bradford and Frank Hurley.
 These two impressive men shared their creative visions of the polar regions with the wider world, transforming the way that people thought about these frigid, remote corners of the planet.

-‘Wildlife Art’ has a history going back many thousands of years, and it continues to be one of the dominant categories of art in the world today.
-In this lecture Anthony examines the myriad of ways in which humans have depicted wild animals across the ages, and how our increased understanding of the natural world has transformed the way that we depict wild animals.
+What was going through the mind of our ancient ancestors when they covered their cave walls with paintings of animals?
+Is that source of inspiration shared with wildlife artists today, or has our relationship with nature fundamentally changed?
+In this lecture Anthony Smith examines the myriad ways in which humans have depicted wild animals across the ages, and how our increased understanding of the natural world has transformed the way that we depict animals in art.

 In this lecture Anthony discusses three key principles for great photography, illustrated with plenty of eye-catching examples.
 This lecture is non-technical and is aimed at anyone with an interest in photography, regardless of previous experience or the type of equipment they have; a professional DSLR, a compact camera, or a smartphone… it doesn’t matter!